inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
+*   **Automated Data Enrichment:** The system is now significantly more intelligent.
+It automatically researches new companies upon job submission, creating a rich profile of company data (industry, mission, etc.).
+This data is then fed directly into the core AI analysis prompt, substantially improving the accuracy of the "Environment Fit" calculation and strengthening the platform's primary value proposition.
-*   **Onboarding Lifecycle Hardened:** The entire new user experience, from sign-up and job submission to profile completion, is now stable and robust.
+*   **Onboarding Lifecycle Hardened:** The entire new user experience, from sign-up and job submission to profile completion, is stable and robust.
 Critical bugs related to data integrity, state synchronization, and edge cases (like re-tracking jobs or resume parsing overwriting data) have been resolved.
-The system now correctly requires a completed profile and a resume submission to unlock AI features, and reliably triggers re-analysis of jobs post-onboarding.
-*   **"Jobs For You" Module (v1) Live:** A module on the user dashboard now displays a ranked list of personalized job recommendations, fetched from a backend matching service.
-Core functionality is live, with UI/UX polish pending.
+*   **"Jobs For You" Module (v1) Live:** A module on the user dashboard displays a ranked list of personalized job recommendations.
 *   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps
-1.  **Backend: Re-process malformed job data:** Create an admin endpoint to clean up historical job data that was saved with placeholder titles.
+1.  **Architecture: Distinguish 'Unset' vs 'No Preference' in DB:** Migrate user profile preference fields from `TEXT` to `ENUM` types to differentiate between a field a user hasn't set versus one they explicitly have no preference for.
+This is critical for data integrity and improving the accuracy of the relevancy engine.
 (RICE: 4000)
-2.  **Feature: User-set Reminders & Next Action Notifications:** Implement CRM-like functionality for users to set reminders for their tracked jobs.
+2.  **Backend: Re-process malformed job data:** Create an admin endpoint to clean up historical job data that was saved with placeholder titles.
 (RICE: 4000)
-3.  **UI/UX: Change "Desired Job Title" to "Desired Job Title(s)":** A simple text change on the profile page.
-(RICE: 20000)
+3.  **Feature: User-set Reminders & Next Action Notifications:** Implement CRM-like functionality for users to set reminders for their tracked jobs.
+(RICE: 4000)